cyzus/MetaGPT/metagpt/ext/sela/README.md

     This is a 05_house-prices-advanced-regression-techniques dataset.
     Your goal is to predict the target column `SalePrice`.
     Perform data analysis, data preprocessing, feature engineering, and modeling to predict the target.
     Report rmse on the eval data.
-Do not plot or make any visualizations.''') data_dir = "Path/to/dataset"
+Do not plot or make any visualizations.''', "SalePrice") data_dir = "Path/to/dataset"

     sela = SELA()